Randy Henderson (politician)

 Randall Paul Henderson Jr. (born August 3, 1956) is an American real estate broker and politician who was Mayor of the City of Fort Myers, Florida from 2009 to 2020.

 Early years

-Randy was born and raised in North Carolina.
-He graduated from Asheboro High School in 1975, playing football, baseball, and basketball.
-He was named most outstanding football player in 1974 (known as Mr. Blue Comet), and his 1975 baseball team won the WNCHSAA state championship.
-He would later be inducted in the Asheboro High School hall of fame in 2011.
+Henderson was born and raised in North Carolina.
+He graduated in 1975 from Asheboro High School in Asheboro, North Carolina, where he played football, baseball, and basketball.
+He was named most outstanding football player in 1974 (known as Mr. Blue Comet), and his 1975 baseball team won the Western North Carolina High School Activities Association (WNCHSAA) championship.
+He was inducted into the Asheboro High School Athletics Hall of Fame in 2011.

-Randy attended Mars Hill College with an athletic scholarship, where he played football and was a four-year letterman for the baseball team.
+Henderson attended Mars Hill College with an athletic scholarship, where he played football and was a four-year letterman for the baseball team.
 He graduated in 1979 with a BS in business administration.

 Business career

-Randy's career in Fort Myers began in banking where he worked his way up to vice-president.
+Henderson's career in Fort Myers began in banking, where he worked his way up to vice-president.
 He left banking in 1986 and assumed operating responsibilities for Corbin Henderson Company, a real estate firm, as president.